-For students reimbursed for tuition by their employers, the University will allow a deferral of payment after deduction of any financial assistance.
-All financial aid funds are applied to tuition charges and fees first.
+For students reimbursed for tuition by their employers, the University will allow a deferral of payment.
 Deferment of tuition charges and fees due to company reimbursement does not create excess funds.
 Funds cannot be released until all institutional charges are paid.
-If financial aid funds do not cover full tuition, the remaining balance can be deferred under the company reimbursement plan.
 The student is responsible for payment to the University of the deferred amount by the due date.
-Payment must be received by the Student Accounts Office on or before the due dates to avoid a \$50 late payment fee and finance charges at .027% per day on any unpaid balance.
+Payment must be received by the Student Accounts Office on or before the due dates to avoid a nonrefundable \$50 late payment fee and finance charges at .027% per day on any unpaid balance.

 Missing a deadline may revoke the privilege of using the Company Reimbursement Payment Option at future registrations.
-To qualify for this payment option, the student must fill out and return the Company Reimbursement form to the Student Accounts Office by the first day of the term.
-The Company Reimbursement form may be obtained by contacting the Student Accounts Office or downloading it from the Internet at http://bschool. pepperdine.edu/studentaccounts.
+To qualify for this payment option, the student must fill out and return the Company Reimbursement form to the Student Accounts Office.
+This form must be received at least two weeks prior to the beginning of the term to ensure that it is processed prior to the first payment due date and finance charges do not accrue on the student account.
+The Company Reimbursement form may be obtained by contacting the Student Accounts Office or downloading it from the Internet at bschool.pepperdine.edu/studentaccounts.